 Water is your best option on keto (or any healthy diet) and should be your number one source of hydration.
-Water is beneficial for digestion and fights fatigue and cravings, and keeps your body functioning properly[*].
+Water is beneficial for digestion, fighting fatigue and cravings, and keeps your body functioning properly[*].

-Need a little more flavor?
-Try these options:
+If you need a little more flavor, try these options:

-- Infuse with cucumber, watermelon, strawberries or other favorite fruit for a homemade flavored water
+- Infuse the water with cucumber, watermelon, strawberries, or other favorite fruit for homemade flavored water.

 - Make your own sparkling water at home using a carbonator.

-Many people turn to coffee for a morning boost in energy, but is it keto-friendly?
-Yes!
+Many people turn to coffee for a morning boost, but is it keto-friendly?
+Yes.
 You can consume both caffeinated and decaf coffee on keto.

-While caffeine is a stimulant and therefore should be monitored, caffeine comes with several health benefits.
-Caffeine has been scientifically shown to promote fat burning, suppress appetite and aid with weight loss — all great benefits to help get you into ketosis[*].
+While caffeine is a stimulant and therefore should be monitored, it comes with several health benefits.
+Caffeine has been scientifically shown to promote fat burning, suppress appetite, and aid weight loss — all helping you get into ketosis[*].

-If your regular Starbucks order is axed by the keto diet, don’t worry — many of these sugary drinks have a homemade version available.
-Add cinnamon, nutmeg, and cloves to a cup of espresso and coconut milk for a dairy-free, no sugar pumpkin spice latte.
-Want a healthy keto mocha?
-Add some coconut oil and unsweetened cocoa powder for a creamy, chocolatey treat.
-Check out these 4 recipes:
+If your regular Starbucks order is axed by the keto diet, don’t worry — many of these sugary drinks have a homemade version.
+Add cinnamon, nutmeg, and cloves to a cup of espresso and coconut milk for a dairy-free, sugar-free pumpkin spice latte.

 You can also make these recipes from scratch: